Stouffville line: Route description

 North of Unionville GO station, the train begins curving in the east direction, passing through historic Unionville (which includes the former Unionville Station building and platform) and residential suburban neighborhoods built closer to the track before arriving at Centennial GO station.
 Further along the line to the east is Markham GO station, which is located in the historic Markham Village.

 After Markham GO station, the line curves northward again, passing industrial areas before approaching Mount Joy GO station, now a major terminal station for all non-peak trains.
 As the train departs from Mount Joy GO station, the scenery becomes much more rural as the line continues north, crossing 19th Avenue, exiting Markham, and entering the Town of Whitchurch-Stouffville.

 Suburban development is seen once again as the train enters the historic village of Stouffville, stopping at Stouffville GO Station.
 Stouffville was once a major junction that connected the Uxbridge Sub with the Lake Simcoe Junction Railway.
 Prior to 2020, passengers could see an abandoned track beside the main track where the trains were used to be stored.
 This track has since been removed.

-The train continues until a little northeast, just exiting urban Stouffville, where it terminates at Old Elm GO Station, which is located next to the line's GO Train overnight storage facility.
+The train continues until a little northeast, just exiting urban Stouffville, where it terminates at Old Elm GO Station, which is located just south of the line's GO Train overnight storage facility.

 Route operation

 The Stouffville line operates nine trains out of Old Elm every weekday and three trains every weekend in either direction.
 Additional services dispatched from Union run as far north as Mount Joy GO, and connecting bus services extend north to Uxbridge.
 Train service is provided in push pull configuration with the MPI MP40PH-3C locomotive at the north end of the train and the Bombardier BiLevel cab control car at the south.
-The trains are typically six, ten, or twelve cars long, with the fifth car from the locomotive being the door control location.
+As is the case throughout the GO Transit rail system, trains are six, ten, or twelve cars long, with the fifth car from the locomotive being the door control location.

 Service levels have generally been adjusted several times a year with significant cutbacks during the COVID-19 pandemic.
 For a much of the year in 2022 until September, off-peak service was suspended to allow for construction.

 As of September 2023, on regular service days (excluding weekends and holidays), the first southbound train departs Old Elm at 5:14 a.m.
 The rest of the trains follow at a service frequency of 30–60 minutes with most frequent service taking place during rush hour.
 The last southbound train departs Old Elm at 9:17 a.m.
 The first northbound train departs Union Station at 9:12 a.m.
 These mid-day trains turn back at Mount Joy, providing two-way service at 1 hour intervals until evening rush hour for the majority of stations on the line.
 North bound trains have a service frequency of 30–60 minutes with most frequent service taking place during rush hour.
 The last northbound train does not depart Union Station until 7:12 p.m.